-Does something about doula certification just not sit right with you?
+Does something about doula certification (not training, we are ALL about doula training and have an amazing one you can check out) just not sit right with you?
 Welcome to the club!
 Sometimes I genuinely forget that being anti-certification and pro-autonomy is still a radical position to take.
 Thankfully, I am a part of some pretty mainstream birth worker groups so every now and then I get a stark reminder – oofta!
 This post is for you if you have ever wondered why certification just feels…off, and is especially for you if you are looking for something to share with others who don’t understand why you might feel that way!

 How Certification Leads to Eradication